Moving Students Forward in the College of Veterinary Medicine

 - Privately supported research and program funds

-- The Dr. W. Eugene and Linda Lloyd Veterinary Medical Center renovation and expansion, which includes expansions to the large animal and companion animal hospitals
+- The Dr. W. Eugene and Linda Lloyd Veterinary Medical Center renovation which includes expansions of the large animal and companion animal hospitals

 Ongoing support is crucial to advancing the mission of the College of Veterinary Medicine and benefits the college’s students, faculty and staff.